VitorVA6/fullstackopen/part0/readme.md

     participant browser
     participant server

-    brwoser->>browser: When submitting, a new note is created, added to the notes list and the notes list is redrawn
+    browser->>browser: When submitting, a new note is created, added to the notes list and the notes list is redrawn

     Note right of browser: After that, the new note is sent to the server